Lomkit/laravel-access-control-doc/content/index.md

   :::

 #title
-Secure your app the easy way !
+Secure your app the easy way!

 #description
 Laravel Access Control regroups all security needs in order to make them work together.
 Avoid wasting time and missing some application's parts.